jtrupiano/rack-rewrite/README.markdown

 ### Keeping your querystring

-When rewriting a URL, you may want to keep your querystring in tact (for example if you're tracking traffic sources).
+When rewriting a URL, you may want to keep your querystring intact (for example if you're tracking traffic sources).
 You will need to include a capture group and substitution pattern in your rewrite rule to achieve this.